Efficient and robust methods for causally interpretable meta-analysis: transporting inferences from multiple randomized trials to a target population: Identification

+\emph{A1.
+Consistency of potential outcomes:} if $A_i = a,$ then $Y^a_i = Y_i$, for every individual $i$ and every treatment $a \in \mathcal A$.
+Implicit in condition \emph{A1} are assumptions that (i) there is no direct effect of participation in any trial ($R=1$) or participation in some specific trial ($S=s$) on the outcome \citep{dahabreh2019identification, dahabreh2019commentaryonweiss}; (ii) there are no multiple versions of treatment (or that treatment variation is irrelevant with respect to the outcome \citep{vanderWeele2009}); and (iii) there is no treatment-outcome interference \citep{rubin1986, rubin2010reflections}.
+These assumptions may be most plausible in the case of large pragmatic trials where fidelity to the assigned treatment can be high across settings.
+Note that consistency of potential outcomes is distinct from the notion of consistency used in so-called network meta-analyses; consistency of potential outcomes refers to the relationship between observed (factual) and potential (counterfactual) outcomes under each treatment, not the relationship between contrasts (``direct'' and ``indirect'', in meta-analytic parlance) of different treatments.

-\emph{A3.
-Positivity of treatment assignment in each trial:} for each treatment $a \in \mathcal A$ and for each trial $s \in \mathcal S$, if $f_{X,S}(x, S = s) \neq 0$, then $\Pr[A = a | X = x, S = s] > 0$.
-This condition is also plausible because of randomization in each trial $s$.
-Nevertheless, this condition would also hold if $\mathcal S$ was a collection of observational studies in which the covariates $X$ were sufficient to adjust for baseline confounding.
-Thus, our results also apply to pooled analyses of observational studies comparing the same interventions \citep{blettner1999traditional}.
+\emph{A2.
+Exchangeability over treatment $A$ in each trial:} for each trial $s \in \mathcal S$ and each $a \in \mathcal A$, $Y^a \indep A | (X, S = s)$.
+Condition \emph{A2} is typically plausible because of randomization (marginal or conditional on $X$) in each of the trials .
+The condition is not equivalent to the condition $Y^a \indep A | (X, R = 1)$ because the trials may have different randomization ratios and trial participation may have direct effects on the outcome or share unmeasured common causes with the outcome (the last two possibilities, however, are precluded by conditions \emph{A1} and \emph{A4}, respectively).
+It is also worth noting that condition \emph{A2} would also hold if $\mathcal S$ was a collection of observational studies in which the covariates $X$ were sufficient to adjust for baseline confounding.
+Thus, our results can also apply to pooled analyses of observational studies, provided that background knowledge suggests ``adjustment'' for $X$ is sufficient to control confounding.